tcharding/tobin.cc/content/resume.md

 Contract software developer.
 Develop software in the field of container networking.
 Role involved debugging and developing new features.
-Code base predominantly Golang but also includes userspace C code and an out of tree kernel module.
+Code base predominantly Golang but also included userspace C code and an out of tree kernel module.
 Testing done in Python, Bash, C, and Golang.
 Responsible for writing and maintaining end to end tests (written in Python and shell).

 #### April 2015 – March 2017: **Software Development Apprenticeship**

-Two year self directed and funded software development apprenticeship.
+Two year self directed and self funded software development apprenticeship.
 See below for details.

 #### January 2013 – March 2015: **Sales Manager** Black Swan Trading Company Pty Ltd